 The first Advent candle, known as the Prophet’s Candle, represents hope.
 Throughout the Old Testament many prophets, especially Isaiah, waited in hope for the Messiah they knew would come.
 None of them knew when God’s promise of a Savior would be fulfilled, but they kept trusting in God, because He is always faithful.

 We all have things we’re hoping for.
 Some of them we can write on our Christmas list, and maybe they’ll appear under the tree.
 Other things we bring to God in prayer.
 But sometimes it’s hard to stay hopeful when the thing you’re waiting for isn’t happening.

 As we begin this season of Advent, let’s embrace this time of hope.
 No matter what our circumstances look like, we know — just like the prophets knew — that God is faithful and good.
 He loves us, and He wants to draw us closer to Him.
 We can let go of our worry, stress, and envy, because our hope is in Him.

 What are you hoping for this holiday season?

 Can you think of a time when something you’d been hoping for finally happened?

 What do you do when you feel your hope start to waver?

 Excerpted with permission from The Advent Project copyright Zondervan.

 * * *

-Advent begins tomorrow.
-Embrace this time of hope.
+Advent begins Sunday, November 27.
+Embrace this upcoming time of hope.
 The true light came to earth to bring His hope to us!
 Light a candle and remember hope!
 Come share your thoughts with us.
 We want to hear from you! ~ Devotionals Daily